 Assemble your pie!
 Preheat your oven to 375 F. Place your frozen and prepped pie crust onto a sheet pan lined with parchment paper, sprinkle a little flour and sugar at the bottom of your crust, about 1 tsp each and swirl it around.
 This will help to ensure your pie will not have a soggy bottoms!

 Using a slotted spoon, stir your filling and spoon your filling into the pie crust making sure to leave some liquid behind.
 Take your crumble from the fridge and crumble it on to the filling and pack it down.

 Bake at 375 F for 1 hour, rotating the pan 90 degrees every 15 minutes to make sure the pie bakes evenly.

-Serve the Pie!
+Serving time!
 Don’t bother slicing your pie!
-Its Friendsgiving, it’s a communal affair of love and tenderness.
+It's Friendsgiving, it’s a communal affair of love and tenderness.
 Top your warm pie with large scoops of vanilla ice cream, a generous drizzling of Drizzle and make it rain with flaky sea salt.
 Pass spoons around and tuck in.
 What's better than a pie enjoyed amongst the company of your friends that are your family whom you are the most thankful for.